String (str)

 str.substring()

-Returns a substring specified from start
+Returns a substring specified from start to end.

-arguments are optional, so, for example, 'foobar'.substring()
+Both start and end arguments are optional, so, for example, 'foobar'.substring() will return 'foobar'.

-The method accepts negative values where negative start
+The method accepts negative values where negative start is relative to the end of

-string len(string) - start
+string len(string) - start as well as negative end.

 Signature